Loading...

 Florida process servers are certified by the Department of Agriculture and Consumer Services (FDACS), an unusual regulatory home for this profession.

-Applicants must pass a Level 2 background check (state and federal fingerprint-based).
+Applicants must pass a background check in most counties.

 No examination is required, but applicants must demonstrate good moral character.